Skip to main content

 • We will email your offer when it has been processed, we aim to process applications within 10-15 school days.

-• If we have not received a valid application, or the correct documentary evidence, we will contact you - this may delay your offer.
+• If we have not received a complete application, we will contact you to request any relevant information in order for your application to be processed correctly.

 A school day is when a child is expected to be in attendance at school.
 This is usually within the term times set and a school day also excludes bank holidays and teacher training days not included in the term dates.